muckitymuck/OpenAI-Mystery-Generator/README.md

 Express - A web application framework for Node.js

 ## Optimizations
-I am planning some optimizations to pick a specific style of writing and a opening paragraphs to the story.
+I am planning some optimizations to include the opening paragraphs to the story.

 ## License
 This project is licensed under the MIT License.